juancarbajal98/juancarbajal98/README.md

 ------------------------------------------------------
 Hi, I'm Juan Carbajal 🙋🏽‍

-- I currently work a lot with the MEAN Stack 👨🏽‍💻 👨🏽‍💻 👨🏽‍💻
+- I currently work a lot with JavaScript and C++ 👨🏽‍💻 👨🏽‍💻 👨🏽‍💻

 - I'm currently trying to learn GoLang and SQL 🔬 🔬 🔬